labtrac/test-documentation/documentation/getting-started.md

 ### Price Lists

 It is important that before you start entering any information you have in mind your price lists that are used for all dentists.
-When entering either the Dentist you will need to know which price list the dentist is on and when entering products and materials you will need to know the price for every price list you use.
+When entering a Dentist you will need to know which price list the dentist is on and when entering products and materials you will need to know the price for every price list you use.

 ### Dentist Codes